anshumanshukla2601/AI_Lab/8 puzzle problem/README.md

 - **Memory Usage:** Low.

 **Pseudocode:**
-Push initial state to stack
+-Push initial state to stack
-While stack not empty:
+-While stack not empty:
-Pop top state
+-Pop top state
-If state is goal: Success
+-If state is goal: Success
-Generate all possible moves
+-Generate all possible moves
-Push unvisited states to stack
+-Push unvisited states to stack
-If stack empty: No solution
+-If stack empty: No solution

 ---